-A Chinese acrobatic show is something that must not be missed by any visitor to Beijing.
-China has many world class acrobatic troupes because practically every province and major city will have its own acrobatic troupe, and children are selected to be trained as performers from a young age.
-In Beijing one can see breath-taking acrobatics, some of which can be so demanding in the timing and balanci...
+A Chinese acrobatic show is something that must not be missed by any visitor to Beijing!
+China has many world class acrobatic troupes, due to nearly every province and major city having their own.
+Children are selected to be trained as performers from a young age.
+In Beijing one can see breath-taking acrobatics, some of which can be so demanding in the timing and balancing sk...

 Beijing Rainbow Hotel

-The hotel offers 288 rooms in a refurbished 1918 historic building of four connected wings.
+The Dongfang Hotel offers 288 rooms in a refurbished 1918 historic building of four connected wings.
 There is an indoor swimming pool and tennis court, fitness room and sauna.
-The restaurants offer a range of International and Asian cuisine.
+Restaurants offer a range of International and Asian cuisine.

-Guestrooms at the Beijing Dongfang Hotel are clean and spacious, with plenty of natural light.
+Guestrooms are clean and spacious, with plenty of natural light.
 Amenities include private balconies, cable/satellite TVs, minibars with refrigerators, air conditioning, desks with direct-dial phones, and complimentary high-speed Internet.
-All rooms have coffee/tea makers, bottled water, and in-room safes.
+All rooms also have coffee/tea makers, bottled water, and in-room safes.
 Bathrooms provide slippers, hair dryers, and shower/tub combinations.

 Holiday Inn Express Temple of Heaven